Module Catalogue 2026/27

 Assessment Rationale And Relationship

-The practical portfolio report will test skills in writing in a technical style, and the ability to recognise and interpret key environmental proxies studied in the course.
+The practical portfolio will allow students to reflect on the skills they learn in the weekly laboratory practical sessions, and provide them with the ability to recognise and interpret key environmental proxies studied in the module.

 Study-abroad, non-Erasmus exchange and Loyola students spending semester 1 only are required to finish their assessment while in Newcastle.
 Where an exam is present, an alternative form of assessment will be set and where coursework is present, an alternative deadline will be set.
 Details of the alternative assessment will be provided by the module leader.